 Are you passionate about jazz?
 Want to learn from some of the world's greatest jazz musicians?

-In the July 2013 school holidays, Trinity College will present the fourth annual Juilliard Jazz School at Trinity.
+In the July 2014 school holidays, Trinity College welcomes the New York Jazz Symposium to Trinity!

 Learn from some of the world's greatest jazz musicians and be surrounded by other young jazz enthusiasts from Australia and other parts of the world, just like you!

-- an intensive, one-week residential program learning with Carl Allen, Director of the Jazz Program at the Juilliard School and the Juilliard All Stars
+- an intensive, one-week residential program learning with Carl Allen, Director of the New York Jazz Symposium, Director of the Jazz Program at the Juilliard School and the Juilliard All Stars

 - experience Residential College life and jam through the evenings with your peers